 Group counseling is a highly effective form of therapeutic treatment.
 The small and intimate nature of a group (typically no more than eight members) provides a safe and supportive space for students to explore a range of issues as they interact with others.
 Getting feedback from peers, learning that others are dealing with similar issues, and feeling that you can help someone else are only a few of the benefits of group counseling.
 Although many new group members express uncertainty about talking about their problems with others, cohesion and comfort among participants increases with each session.

 Some groups are referred to as “general therapy groups” and address a range of interpersonal issues.
 Other groups are more focused on specific challenges, such as anxiety, depression, stress, men’s issues, eating disorders, and procrastination.
 Unlike individual counseling, there is no limit to the number of group therapy sessions available to students.

 View the list of our current group offerings.

 Counseling can improve relationships by helping couples – married or not married – recognize and resolve conflicts.
 In couples counseling, counselors help partners build healthier relationships by exploring their needs and improving how they communicate.
 In some cases, the goal of counseling may be to decide whether to continue as a couple or separate.

-Short-term couples counseling is available at the Counseling Center.
+At this time, the Counseling Center has limited availability to provide short-term couples counseling.
 One person in the relationship must be a registered UMD student.
-Couples counseling begins with an initial evaluation, or intake appointment.
+Couples counseling begins with an initial evaluation or intake appointment.

 A normal part of college student development involves exploring options for a future career.
 Students can get help with this process in individual career counseling at the Counseling Center.
 This exploration might include taking career interest tests and interpreting the results with a counselor.
 Career counseling can help students begin to understand how their personality, values, and interests relate to their professional lives in order to assist in choosing a major or establishing career goals.